mirkobau/dckvpn/README.md

 7. Run dckvpn and follow the USAGE below.

 ## USAGE
-If no arguments are given dckvpn will ask for a set of things before actually running the docker image and launching the VPN client.
+If no arguments are given dckvpn will ask for a set of things before actually running the docker image and launching the VPN client.\
-You can specify as first arg.
+Otherwise, you can specify as first arg:

 - the VPNNAME
-- 'list'\
+- 'list' (or 'ls' or 'ps')\
 to get a list of open VPN Clients (each one in a corresponding docker container)
 - 'kill' and a VPNNAME\
 to kill a specific container, this ways shuttind down the VPN.